takasehideki/zenoh_trial/README.md

 Quick trial a.k.a practice to learn the power of Zenoh :D

+The demonstration of this repository has been presented at FA_Study ([connpass](https://fa-study.connpass.com/event/301303/) | [SpeakerDeck](https://speakerdeck.com/takasehideki/nansikairoirotunagaruzenohnoshao-jie))

 ## Tool versions (installed in Docker)

 - Ubuntu 22.04 (base image)